-- extensive corporate experience;
+- extensive corporate and public company experience;

 - technical skills and qualifications;

-- experience in management and marketing in the resources sector;
+- · experience in management and marketing in the resources sector;

+- legal qualifications:

 - financial qualifications; and

 - geological experience.

-The Board does not wish to increase its size until the Company's operations warrant it, and considers that this mix of skills is appropriate for the Company's current circumstances.
+The Board considers that this mix of skills is appropriate for the Company's current circumstances.

 The Board considers the independence of directors having regard to the relationships listed in Box 2.3 of the Principles & Recommendations.
 During the Reporting Period, the sole independent director of the Company was Malcolm Randall.
-Mr Randall has been on the Board since 2003 as a none-executive director.
+Mr Randall has been on the Board since 2003 as a non-executive director.